 Sweet Potatoes

 Sweet potatoes have a multitude of benefits during pregnancy!
-They contain vitamins B, C, E, folate, manganese, magnesium, potassium, sodium, and calcium, which contribute to proper fetal growth and development.
+They contain vitamins B, C, E, folate (the natural form of folic acid), manganese, magnesium, potassium, and sodium, contributing to proper fetal growth and development.
 Carbohydrate-rich foods are often better tolerated when morning sickness and nausea have kicked in.
 Sweet potatoes are a yummy, nutrient-dense carbohydrate choice to help combat morning sickness.

-They are also a good source of vitamin A, an important nutrient to support the mother and baby’s immune system.
+They are also a good source of vitamin A, in the form of beta-carotene, an important nutrient to support the mother and baby’s immune system.
 If you enjoy them, sweet potatoes are a great food choice to incorporate into your diet throughout pregnancy too!

 Spinach